furkibuu/furkibuu/README.md

 - I'm a huge anime fan!
 My favorite anime is **Akame Ga Kill**. 🍿
 - I love coding challenges and contributing to open-source projects. 💡
-- When I'm not coding, I'm either playing games or learning new tech! 🎮

 ---

-### Feel free to explore my repositories, and don’t forget to star them if you like what you see! 🌟
-Thanks for stopping by! 😎